Healthy Chocolate Zucchini Bread

 This post may contain affiliate links.
 See my disclosure policy.

-This healthy chocolate zucchini bread is moist and fluffy and bursting with chocolate flavor.
-Made in just one blender, each slice has less than 100 calories.
+My healthy chocolate zucchini bread is moist, fluffy, and bursting with chocolate flavor.
+Made in the blender, each slice has around 100 calories.
+Even my picky family couldn’t believe this bread was made with zucchini- it tastes just like classic chocolate cake.

 healthy chocolate zucchini bread.

-One of the best sneaky dessert pairings with zucchini is chocolate.
-Add some shredded zucchini to any chocolate-based dessert, and no one will know (hello, zucchini brownies and zucchini chocolate cake).
+One of the best sneaky dessert pairings with zucchini is chocolate (yes, what a strange sentence).
+When done correctly, you can fold zucchini into any chocolate-based dessert, and no one will know (hello, zucchini brownies and zucchini chocolate cake).

 Table of Contents